adallapiazza/pdf2txt/README.md

 # pdf2txt
-Convert Multiple page pdf to a text file
+Python code used to convert a multi-page pdf to a text file